International cricket in 2008–09

 The 2008–09 international cricket season was between September 2008 and March 2009.
 The season saw the security concerns for cricket in Pakistan reach a pinnacle.
 The ICC Champions Trophy, scheduled to be held in Pakistan in September 2008, was postponed to 2009 after five of the participating nations refused to send their teams for the event.
 In November 2008, a Pakistani militant group launched terror attacks in Mumbai.
 This led to India cancelling their tour of Pakistan originally scheduled for January and February 2009.
-Sri Lanka agreed to tour Pakistan in place of India but the tour was jeopardised by a terror attack in Lahore where gunmen fired at a bus carrying the Sri Lankan team, injuring six members of the team.
-The Champions Trophy was later relocated to South Africa and no international cricket were played in Pakistan for more than five years.
+Sri Lanka agreed to tour Pakistan in place of India.
+However, the tour was jeopardised by a terror attack in Lahore where gunmen fired at a bus carrying the Sri Lankan team, injuring six team members.
+The Champions Trophy was later relocated to South Africa.
+No international cricket were played in Pakistan for more than five years.
 This period of isolation ended when Zimbabwe toured Pakistan in May 2015.
-After successfully hosting few T20Is against World-XI, Sri Lanka cricket team and the West Indians from 2017 to 2018, few matches of Pakistan Super League from 2017 to 2019, whole season in 2020 as well as hosting complete tours against Sri Lankan and Bangladeshi cricket teams respectively during the 2019–20 season, built good reputation of Pakistan.
+After successfully hosting a few T20Is against World-XI, the Sri Lanka cricket team and the West Indians from 2017 to 2018, a few matches of the Pakistan Super League from 2017 to 2019, the whole season in 2020 as well as hosting complete tours against Sri Lankan and Bangladeshi cricket teams respectively during the 2019–20 season, built a good reputation of Pakistan.
 Hence, by the end of 2019, the Pakistan Cricket Board, announced that they would no longer play any of their future home matches at a neutral venue, indicating that International Cricket has returned to the country on full-time basis.